Integrated Sensing and Communication: Joint Pilot and Transmission Design: Proposed Solution

 \subsubsection{Overall Algorithm and Computational Complexity}

 Based on the solutions to the above subproblems, a BCD algorithm is proposed by optimizing the two subproblems in an iterative way, where the solution obtained in each iteration is used as the initial point of the next iteration, which is summarized in Algorithm~\ref{alg1}.
-Since at each iteration, each subproblem is optimally solved, and the obtained solution converges to a point fulfilling the Karush–Kuhn–Tucker (KKT) optimality conditions \cite{boyd2004convex}.
+Since at each iteration, each subproblem is optimally solved, the obtained solution converges to a stationary point \cite{boyd2004convex}.
 The computational complexity of Algorithm~\ref{alg1} is $L{I_{{\rm{iter}}}}\left( {{{\left( {{N_t} + 1} \right)}^{3.5}} + {L^{3.5}}} \right)$ \cite{gondzio1996computational}, where ${I_{{\rm{iter}}}}$ denotes the number of iterations required to reach convergence in the inner layer.